The questions below are general questions related to graduate school at JBU.

 Each course is designed to reflect the expectation of 10-12 hours of work and interaction each week.
 The nature of some courses may require additional hours depending upon your familiarity with the subject matter.
 We encourage students to consider personal learning styles when budgeting time for coursework each week as some courses or activities may require additional time based upon these habits or preferences.

 John Brown University is fortunate to have graduate programs that are well supported, enabling JBU to keep costs close to state schools and below costs of other private institutions.
 View our current tuition rates.

 Yes.
-John Brown University is accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools (www.ncahlc.org, 312.263.0456).
+John Brown University is accredited by the Higher Learning Commission (www.ncahlc.org, 312.263.0456).
 The School Counseling program is approved by the Arkansas State Department of Education and accredited by the National Council for the Accreditation of Teacher Education (NCATE).
 The Graduate Business Programs are accredited by the Accreditation Council for Business Schools and Programs (ACBSP).

 One of the distinctives of the JBU Graduate programs is the flexibility of the course schedules.
 If you work during the day and manage family responsibilities in the evening, returning for your master's degree can seem overwhelming.
 It is our experience that students who enroll in one of our graduate programs have done so with the support of family, friends and employers.
 This has allowed them to be very successful in the classroom, work world and at home